Program

 Lunch Break

 Conference lunches will be served at the Plaza Hotel.
 The Plaza is a five minutes walk from the conference building.
-At the end of morning sessions 13:00, conference staff will guide participants to the hotel lunch room.
+At the end of morning sessions at 13:00, conference staff will guide participants to the hotel lunch room.

 Plaza Hotel